By Andrew Westcott

 The advantages were similar to the previous example and with fewer parts to make and assemble, the trap was cheaper to manufacture and presumably cheaper to buy.
 One disadvantage of this design was the high force placed on the till by the spring, as it didn't benefit from the force being divided down by the action of the leverage of the jaw and tongue assembly, resulting in a high wear rate.
 There was also no scope for adjustment in the trigger action and once worn, the trap became virtually useless.
 Despite this design possibly being cheaper to buy, I can only assume that they had certain operational issues in the field as they were never widely accepted by trappers of the day and relatively few were manufactured in comparison to the conventional tongue and till arrangement.

-Another variation on the normal trap design which is also easy for the novice to overlook is the extended stock.
-An example of this detail is pictured in photo 24 with a conventional trap on the left and the extended stock on the right.
+Another variation on the normal trap design which a novice trap collector may overlook is the extended stock.
+An example of a trap made with an extended stock is pictured in photo 24 with a conventional trap on the left and the extended stock on the right.

-It consists of a departure from the usual practice of bending up the stock head to form one of the jaw standards, and instead the stock remains straight and a second standard is fitted on which to hinge the jaws.
+This design is a departure from the usual practice of bending up the stock head to form one of the jaw standards, and instead the stock remains straight and a second standard is fitted on which to hinge the jaws.

 Back to top